Root-101/api-gateway/README.md

 These environment variables are general service configurations, they can be left perfectly with the default values and would not have major impacts.

-**It is recommended that production environments be properly configured to avoid (mainly) security issues.**

 ##### ADMIN_USERNAME & ADMIN_PASSWORD:

 As a security measure, the gateway management endpoints, with which new routes are created, edited, deleted and